NunoSempere/finisterrae-1T-samples/paper/index.md

 ## Conclusion

+With some care, we can explore the long tail outcomes in judgmental models, until we reach the thin line between Pascal's wager and vNM.

 Rethink Priorities' models puny struggled (https://forum.effectivealtruism.org/posts/pniDWyjc9vY5sjGre/rethink-priorities-cross-cause-cost-effectiveness-model) to reach more than 150k samples.
 Eventually, with some optimizations, they moved to the billions.
 Much more is possible with a focus on speed.

-Thin line between Pascal's wager and vNM.
+Long tail, the thin line between Pascal's wager and vNM.
 Kosonen?

 ---